blockdeep/libro/src/low/Adopt_Enumerations_for_Clearer_Code.md

 }
 ```

-Enumerations make the code more robust and less prone to errors, improving readability.
+Enums make the code more robust and less prone to errors, improving readability.